-This mom-and-pop spot has been around since 2005, long before wine bars became cool in South Florida.
+This mom-and-pop spot has existed since 2005, long before wine bars became cool in South Florida.
 With more than 1000 labels and a knowledgeable and friendly staff, the Calle Ocho destination offers some of the best wine prices in town.
-A recommended strategy is to pick a bottle, and for a $7 corkage fee, enjoy it alongside one of the many tapa-style dishes while sitting at one of the wine-barrel-turned tables.
-There’s also live music Wednesdays through Saturday, so really, it’s impossible not to have a good time.
+A recommended strategy is to pick a bottle and, for a $7 corkage fee, enjoy it alongside one of the many tapa-style dishes while sitting at one of the wine-barrel-turned tables.
+There’s also live music on Wednesdays through Saturdays, so it’s impossible not to have a good time.

 El Carajo International Tapas & Wines